ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### 2. Ist-Versteuerung (VAT due on payment date)

 VAT is due only after the client pays.
 Better for liquidity.
-To use it, you must meet criteria, including turnover under €800,000 (from 01.01.2025).
+For businesses obliged to keep double-entry books, turnover must be under €800,000 (from 01.01.2025).
+Freiberufler can use Ist-Versteuerung regardless of turnover because they are not required to keep double-entry accounts (§20(1) Nr.3 UStG).

 #### 3. VAT prefilings (Umsatzsteuer-Voranmeldung)